shinken-solutions/shinken/doc/source/03_configuration/configmain-advanced.rst

 This option determines whether or not Shinken will check the :ref:`External Command File <configuration/configmain-advanced#command_file>` for commands that should be executed with the **arbiter daemon**.
 More information on external commands can be found :ref:`here <advanced/extcommands>`.

-  * 0 = Don't check external commands (default)
+  * 0 = Don't check external commands
   * 1 = Check external commands (default)

-.. note::  FIX ME : Find the real default value

 .. _configuration/configmain-advanced#command_file: